Persistence in randomly switched Lotka-Volterra food chains: Mathematical tools

-It is also interesting to note that this has already been proved in discrete Markov chain in \cite{SBA11} and in some general stochastic differential equations in \cite{B2018,hening2020general}, but not in the context of switching vector fields. \end{remark}
+Note again that this has already been proved in the setting of discrete Markov chains in \cite{SBA11} and in the context of some general stochastic differential equations in \cite{B2018,hening2020general}, but not in the context of switching vector fields.